beaumoaj/itd_for_volunteers/ITD.md

 If you click the **Workshops** option under a applicant's name, you are able to record whether or not they attended a workshop and leave some text as context.
 Here is what the option looks like:<br/>
 	![workshop records](workshops.png)

+## Important URLs

+Here is a quick list of important links (some are for applicants only, but it is helpful to know them if an applicant has a problem):
+* **The ITD Syllabus:** [https://cyf-itd.netlify.app/](https://cyf-itd.netlify.app/).
+There is an overview of **how ITD works** in the syllabus here: [https://cyf-itd.netlify.app/how-itd-works/](https://cyf-itd.netlify.app/how-itd-works/).
+* **ITD signup page (for applicants only):** [https://codeyourfuture.io/itc/](https://codeyourfuture.io/itc/)
+* **CYF Learning Platform (for applicants only):** [https://course1.codeyourfuture.io/](https://course1.codeyourfuture.io/)
+* **ITD Canvas:** [https://codeyourfuture.slack.com/canvas/C01332PNRTN](https://codeyourfuture.slack.com/canvas/C01332PNRTN).
+The canvas is the official CYF information about ITD.
+The canvas is attached to the **ITD slack channel:** [https://codeyourfuture.slack.com/archives/C01332PNRTN](https://codeyourfuture.slack.com/archives/C01332PNRTN).
+Post into the slack channel if you have questions or problems.
+* **CYF Dashboard:** [https://dashboard.codeyourfuture.io/](https://dashboard.codeyourfuture.io/).
+Use the dashboard to view applicant progress.

 ## To be continued...